-Throughout 2023, our school remained dedicated to engaging students through a differentiated learning program tailored to their individual needs, delivering curriculum content purposefully, and fostering an empowering learning atmosphere that values students' positive contributions.
-We participated in professional learning sessions with other network schools to develop authentic student voice and agency through the Quaglia program.
+Throughout 2024, our school remained dedicated to engaging students through a differentiated learning program tailored to their individual needs, delivering curriculum content purposefully, and fostering an empowering learning atmosphere that values students' positive contributions.
+We participated in professional learning sessions with other network schools to develop authentic student voice and agency through the Let's Talk program.
 This initiative empowered us to collaborate more effectively with students and implement consistent whole-school approaches to behaviour management and well-being.
-This focus on student empowerment will continue as we endeavor to enable students to articulate their role in fostering a safe and positive school environment and to take ownership of their learning experiences.

-As a unified school community, we introduced values that resonate with our ethos following consultations with students, staff, and the School Council.
-Respect, persistence, gratitude, and kindness were identified to complement our existing guidelines of striving for personal bests, supporting others' success, and respecting the environment.
+Students were trained to be a 'buddy' and were visible in the playground to provide an opportunity to support peers facing social challenges.
+This focus on student empowerment will continue as we endeavour to enable students to articulate their role in fostering a safe and positive school environment and to take ownership of their learning experiences.
+As a unified school community, we have values that resonate with our ethos following consultations with students, staff, and the School Council.
+Respect, persistence, gratitude, and kindness complement our existing guidelines of striving for personal bests, supporting others' success, and respecting the environment.
 The engagement and connection between Menzies Creek staff and students are palpable, and we take pride in our programs designed to cultivate resilience, persistence, engagement, and social skills among students.
 Our efforts in this domain, including initiatives like the Student Voice Team, are ongoing and purposeful.
 We continue to provide diverse opportunities for student voice and agency, including a review of student leadership structures across the school.
 Students are actively involved as stakeholders through surveys beyond the DET Attitudes to School Surveys.
-Our school's focus in 2023 encompassed enhancing students' sense of connection, confidence, resilience, motivation, and goal-setting, as outlined in our Annual Implementation Plan.

-Addressing persistently high absence rates remains a priority, and we collaborate closely with our community and senior well-being and engagement officers from the Department of Education and Training to offer appropriate support and encouragement where needed.
+Our school's focus in 2024 encompassed enhancing students' sense of connection, confidence, resilience, motivation, and goal-setting, as outlined in our Annual Implementation Plan.
+Addressing persistently high absence rates remains a priority, and we collaborate closely with our community and senior wellbeing and engagement officers from the Department of Education and Training to offer appropriate support and encouragement where needed.